port-labs/port-docs/docs/platform-overview/role-based-access-control/users-and-teams-management.md

 :::tip Using SSO for users and teams
 When Single Sign-On (SSO) is enabled, users and teams information (including team membership) is taken directly from your identity provider (IdP).

-Because the users and teams information is taken from your IdP, some actions can't be performed when SSO is active:
+Since the information is taken from your IdP, some actions can't be performed when SSO is active, such as:

 - Create teams;
 - Edit team membership;
 - Delete teams.

-If you try to perform one of the disabled actions, the interface will display a message with an explanation:
+If you try to perform one of the disabled actions, the interface will display an explanation:

 ![Managed by SSO notice](../../../static/img/platform-overview/role-based-access-control/users-and-teams/createTeamNoticeWithSSO.png)
 :::